We All Fall Down

-Today, a couple of weeks into a much-needed period of rest and recovery, I hesitate to write and share.
-There is a feeling of shame and embarrassment that I, as a master of meditation, would fall in this way, and that I didn’t know better.
+Now, fully recovered, I still recall the feelings of shame and embarrassment that I, as a master of meditation, would fall in this way, and that I didn’t know better.
 That all I teach and practice did not “save” me.
 Save me from what, though—from being human?

 This is, of course, the golden nugget, the gift: that this experience is not mine alone.
 We all fall down.
 Vulnerability and frailty are essential elements of our humanity and it serves us to value and acknowledge this, instead of wishing it were not so—or— behaving as if we’re doing fine, because we fear the consequences of admitting, to ourselves or to others, that we are not.

 What I do know is that the way we work through a response to falling down can be much changed when we have an inner practice of any kind.